giantswarm/aws-operator/README.md

 ## Branches

 - `thiccc`
-    - Up to version v5.5.4 (exclusive).
+    - Up to version v5.4.0.
-    - Contains all versions legacy controllers (reconciling AWSConfig CRs) up to v5.5.4.
+    - Contains all versions of legacy controllers (reconciling AWSConfig CRs) up to v5.5.4.
 - `legacy`
-    - From version v5.5.4 (inclusive) up to v6.0.0 (exclusive).
+    - From version v5.5.4 up to v5.x.x.
     - Contains only the latest version of legacy controllers (reconciling AWSConfig CRs).
 - `master`
-    - From version v6.0.0 (inclusive).
+    - From version v6.0.0.
     - Contains only the latest version of controllers (reconciling cluster API objects).